dunstontc/learn-go/code/Kernighan/tgpl/notes/11-Testing.md

 Programs today are far larger and more complex than in Wilkes's time, of course, and a great deal of effort has been spent on techniques to make this complexity manageable.
 Two techniques in particular stand out for their effectiveness.
 The first is routine peer review of programs before they are deployed.
 The second, the subject of this chapter, is testing.

-Testing, by which we implicitly mean *automated testing*, is the practice of writing small programs that check that the code under test (the production code) behaves as expected for certain inputs, which are usually either carefully chosen to exercise certain features or randomized to ensure broad coverage.
+Testing, by which we implicitly mean *automated testing*, is the practice of writing small programs that check that the code under test (the *production* code) behaves as expected for certain inputs, which are usually either carefully chosen to exercise certain features or randomized to ensure broad coverage.

 The field of software testing is enormous.
 The task of testing occupies all programmers some of the time and some programmers all of the time.
 The literature on testing includes thousands of printed books and millions of words of blog posts.
 In every mainstream programming language, there are dozens of software packages intended for test construction, some with a great deal of theory, and the field seems to attract more than a few prophets with cult-like followings.
 It is almost enough to convince programmers that to write effective tests they must acquire a whole new set of skills.

 Go's approach to testing can seem rather low-tech in comparison.
-It relies on one command, go test, and a set of conventions for writing test functions that go test can run.
+It relies on one command, `go test`, and a set of conventions for writing test functions that go test can run.
 The comparatively lightweight mechanism is effective for pure testing, and it extends naturally to benchmarks and systematic examples for documentation.

 In practice, writing test code is not much different from writing the original program itself.
 We write short functions that focus on one part of the task.
 We have to be careful of boundary conditions, think about data structures, and reason about what results a computation should produce from suitable inputs.
 But this is the same process as writing ordinary Go code; it needn't require new notations, conventions, and tools.

 ## 11.1.
 The go test Tool

+The `go test` subcommand is a test driver for Go packages that are organized according to certain conventions.
+In a package directory, files whose names end with `_test.go` are not part of the package ordinarily built by `go build` but are a part of it when built by `go test`.

+Within `*_test.go` files, three kinds of functions are treated specially: tests, benchmarks, and examples.
+A *test function*, which is a function whose name begins with `Test`, exercises some program logic for correct behavior; `go test` calls the test function and reports the result, which is either `PASS` or `FAIL`.
+A *benchmark function* has a name beginning with `Benchmark` and measures the performance of some operation; `go test` reports the mean execution time of the operation.
+And an *example function*, whose name starts with `Example`, provides machine-checked documentation.
+We will cover tests in detail in Section 11.2, benchmarks in Section 11.4, and examples in Section 11.6.

+The `go test` tool scans the `*_test.go` files for these special functions, generates a temporary `main` package that calls them all in the proper way, builds and runs it, reports the results, and then cleans up.

 ## 11.2.
 Test Functions

 ### 11.2.1.
 Randomized Testing
 ### 11.2.2.
 Testing a Command
 ### 11.2.3.
 White-Box Testing